koudyk/covid19-ontario/README.md

 # covid19-ontario
-Tracking COVID-19 cases in Ontario
+Tracking COVID-19 cases in Ontario, in each regional Public Health Unit.

 ## Running the notebook
 ### Run it virtually on Binder (recommended for non-programmers)